-If the background is garish or distracting and you can’t easily eliminate it, why not use it imaginatively to your advantage?
+If the background is garish or distracting and you can’t easily eliminate it.
+So, why not use it imaginatively to your advantage?
 You can draw your subject away from the backdrop and shoot on a wider aperture and shorter exposure to reduce the depth of field.
 Focus manually on your subject which will come out clear and sharply defined against a blurred background.
-The human eye is drawn to the elements that are in focus, and this method allows for artistic texture without completely removing the creative interest of the wider shot.
+The human eye naturally seeks out the elements that are in focus.
+This method allows for artistic texture without completely removing the creative interest of the wider shot.

 Sometimes getting rid of a distraction is simply a matter of moving your camera to another place.
 Often a small movement is enough to completely eliminate a distracting tree branch or a lamppost that appears to be growing out of someone’s head.